 - Brachytherapy (inserting radioactive sources into the breast)

-Radiation therapy is usually delivered on an outpatient basis.
+Radiation therapy is usually delivered on an outpatient basis, except for intraoperative radiation therapy.

 Two common techniques are used for partial breast external beam radiation treatment: